robbiew/ghostnet/README.md

 ##GHOSTnet Initial Offerings:
 - **GHOSTnet Landing Page:  GHOSTnet Announcements, news, new subs, developments, public SysOp discussion
-- **Announcements and "Livestream" updates: advertising and notifications for content creators, server events, on all platforms from the BBS back to the future!
+- **Announcements and "Livestream" updates:** advertising and notifications for content creators, server events, on all platforms from the BBS back to the future!
-- **You're running that on what?:** Merging new tech and the BBS or vice versa.
+- **You're running WHAT on THAT?:** Merging new tech and the BBS or vice versa.
 Running a BBS on an Andriod?
 A Microcomputer?
 Playing Doom on your cars GPS?
 Started a game server?
 Coding an API?
 HowTo's with Webhooks, and more.
-- **The Doors in review:  Not the band, the games!
+- **The Doors in review:**  Not the band, the games!
 Announcements, Competitions, Resets, Releases, Install Help, Keys, and more!
+- **Goldmine Game Server:** Support, Suggestions, Updates, and more.
 - **BBS Mods:** BBS Mod announcements, Scripting, Doors, Web Development, Containers, Help, Tips, Tricks, and more.
 - **Vintage Computing:** Old computers rigged with new hardware & software, keeping it classic and preserved?
 What are you working on?
 - **Text Mode Art: ANSI & ASCII only, art pack posting, individual ANSI posts, no discussion, no BBS ads.
-- **Text Mode Art: Discussion, Requests, Tutorials, Critique, praise
 - **Man versus the Machine:** Discussions surrounding AI tools, news, advancements, concerns and benefits.
 - **PC and Server Hardware:** Parts, Builds, Reviews, Discussion: Gaming, NAS, Plex/Jelly, and more!
 - **Beyond the PC:  Current Tech-Related Events and News** Updates on what's happening in tech: Personalities, Controversies, beyond PC tech-centric news and happenings.
 - **The White Hats:** HPAVC past and present, Cybersecurity discussion, how to's
 - **Modern Gaming, Systems & sites:  Modern gaming how to, cheats, tips, tricks, reviews, discussion, and Sites (Epic, Steam, Rougelite, and more..)
-- **The Geek Shack:  Anime, Comics, Card and board games, Game Stores ...
+- **The Geek Shack:  Anime, Comics, Card and board games, SciFi, Urban Legends, Paranormal, UFO's, Conspiracy Theories, anything Geekish and fun!
-- **Skibidi Toilet:  Funny topics, YouTUbe, Twitch and other funny videos, click bait, and brain rot.
+- **Skibidi Toilet:  Funny topics, YouTUbe, Twitch and other funny videos, click bait, and brain rot, understanding your kids slang words, or creating new ones to F' wtih them.
-- **What the Signma:  Understanding your kids (and the younger generations) slang and funny "Urban Dictionary" meanings.
-- **Situational Preparedness:** Discussions on homesteading, gardening, event preparedness, inflation-proofing, shopping deals, HAM Radio and other communications, and more!
+- **Situational Preparedness:** Discussions on homesteading, gardening, food preservation, event preparedness, inflation-proofing, Personal Protection, Home Security, HAM Radio and other communications, Digital Prepping, and more!
 - **Promote your GHOSTnet Channel / Area / Sub (ANSI Welcome, no BBS Ads)
 - **GHOSTnet SysOps ONLY and Testing